This page is part of the Unofficial Player’s Guide to Tau Station.

 A syndicate can specify a minimal player level and a required genotype for members.

-Within the next 5 days, a syndicate needs three more co-signers at the same local government center.
+Within the next 5 days, a syndicate needs three more co-signers.
 The three co-signers need only fulfill the genotype and level requirements of the syndicate (if any), there are no reputation or monetary requirements for the co-signers or other syndicate members.

 Once a syndicate has its three co-signers, it is fully formed.
 The co-signers automatically become applicants at the syndicate.